 1. Unlimited payroll

-Some platforms limit the number of times you can run payroll, but not Gusto—we let you run payroll as many times as you need.
-Through Gusto, you can set up multiple pay rates and schedules to keep your contractors, full-time employees, hourly workers, and salaried staff happy.
+Some payroll service providers limit the number of times you can run payroll, but not Gusto—we let you run payroll as many times as you need.
+Through Gusto’s platform, you can set up direct deposit, multiple pay rates, and schedules to keep your contractors, full-time employees, hourly employees, and salaried staff happy.

 2. Simple free structure